About

 The Malta Festival is one of the most important cultural events in Poland and Central and Eastern Europe.
 For over three decades, it has created a space for dialogue between various fields of art, cultures, and ideas.
 The festival serves as a multidisciplinary platform where theater, dance, music, visual arts, film, and performative forms come together, crafting a unique program open to experimentation.

 In 2025, Malta Festival celebrates its 35th anniversary.
-We invite you to explore the program, which blends tradition with innovation, fun with reflection, and—above all—art with its audience.
+We invite you to explore this year’s programme – a celebration of tradition and reinvention, joy and reflection, and above all, a powerful meeting between art and its audience.